jappun/ai-blocker/README.md

 # Should You AI?
 When you to an AI site, this will walk you ask you a few questions to decide whether you should be using it for your task.
 If not, you'll be led to a timer to temporarily block the site while you do it yourself.
+You can find it in the [Chrome store](https://chromewebstore.google.com/detail/should-i-ai/heakodlbffjmkafelmngkbdniebdboml).

 ### Tech Stack:
 - HTML